rumijha/car-rental-database-management/README.md

     Step3: Compile both the package 'utils' and its body 'utils_body' from 'DML\Packages\utils' respectively

-    Step4: Compile all other package script from 'DML\Packages' provided which includes Package Specifications, Body holding Functions and Procedures for DML
+    Step4: Compile all other package script from 'DML\Packages\' provided which includes Package Specifications, Body holding Functions and Procedures for DML

-    Step5: Run all the view scripts from 'SQL\Views'
+    Step5: Run all the view scripts from 'SQL\Views\'

-    Step6: Run the Users script at 'SQL\Users' which creates the Users and Grant them access accordingly
+    Step6: Run the Users script at 'SQL\Users\' which creates the Users and Grant them access accordingly

-    Step7: Run the Trigger script at 'SQL\Triggers' used for Audit Purpose.
+    Step7: Run the Trigger script at 'SQL\Triggers\' used for Audit Purpose.

 This provide you the reports available to Analyst, Support and Audit Team for analysis and reports which focuses on the problem statement given.